ThinkWard-Ltd/solpay-interface/README.md

-# MetaSol Interface
+# SolPay Interface

-Application interface for Metasol - Meta Transactions for SPL token transfers on Solana.
+Application interface for SolPay based of MetaSol - Meta Transactions for SPL token transfers on Solana.